GameFoundry/bsf/Documentation/Manuals/docs/01_Developer/06_advancedRtti.md

 ~~~~~~~~~~~~~

 **RTTIPlainType** specializations can also be used as a more traditional form of serialization in case you find the RTTI system an overkill.
 For example if you needed to transfer data over a network and don't require advanced versioning features.
 The system provides helper methods that allow you to easily work with plain types in such a case:
- - @ref bs::rttiReadElem "rttiReadElem()" - Deserializes an object from the provided buffer and returns offset into the buffer after the read data
+ - @bs::rttiReadElem - Deserializes an object from the provided buffer and returns offset into the buffer after the read data
- - @ref bs::rttiWriteElem "rttiWriteElem()" - Serializes an object into the provided buffer and returns offset into the buffer after the written data
+ - @bs::rttiWriteElem - Serializes an object into the provided buffer and returns offset into the buffer after the written data
- - @ref bs::rttiGetElemSize "rttiGetElemSize()" - Returns a size an object
+ - @bs::rttiGetElemSize - Returns a size an object

 ~~~~~~~~~~~~~{.cpp}
 // Assuming Vector has a RTTIPlainType<T> specialization (which it has, bs::f provides it by default)